-This Pressure Cooker Cranberry Pecan Baked Brie is “baked” in the pressure cooker.
+Cranberry Pecan Baked Brie is “baked” in an electric pressure cooker.
 It’s so quick and easy, it’s dangerously delicious.
-If you’re a cheese lover you need to give this recipe a try.
+If you’re a cheese lover you need to give this Instant Pot appetizer recipe a try.

 This recipe is adapted from a slow cooker recipe in a fun new cookbook, Holiday Slow Cooker cookbook.
 My family is crazy about my Baked Cherry Jalapeno Brie Bites so when I saw the Fruit and Nut Brie recipe in the cookbook, I couldn’t wait to try it in the pressure cooker.

 Making Cranberry Pecan Baked Brie in an Instant Pot

 Leigh Anne used raspberry jam and almonds in her cookbook Fruit and Nut Brie, but I decided to use Cranberry Jalapeno preserves and candied pecans, which is a perfect combo for this time of year.

 I also had some leftover homemade cranberry sauce that I stirred into the cranberry jalapeno preserves.
 But it isn’t necessary feel free to use your favorite jam, jelly, or preserves.

 I bought Pepperlane Cran – Peno Preserves at my favorite local grocery store, Harmons.
 They have just enough heat to balance out the sweet and makes a great contrast to the rich, creamy Brie.
 However, you can use whatever preserves are your favorite.

 I served it with crostini I bought ready made at my local grocery store, but you can serve it with slice baguettes or crackers if you prefer.